RBFS Overview

 Containerization of Daemons

 RBFS daemons and other dependencies are packaged as an Ubuntu LXC container.
 This containerization is a logical layer that helps to make the applications secure, flexible, and portable by providing isolation.
-This RBFS container is hosted on the Open Network Linux (ONL), an open-source operating system, which can be run on white box switches.
+This RBFS container is hosted on the Open Network Linux (ONL), an open-source Linux-based operating system, which can be run on white box switches.

 Launching Microservices Dynamically

 When the RBFS container starts up, it installs different sets of microservices depending on the image role and platform.
-This is done to minimize unnecessary resource consumption.
+This is done to minimize resource consumption.
 In RBFS, the microservices are divided into two categories: base microservices and on-demand microservices.
 RBFS containers will have all microservices installed according to the platform and image role, but not all will be enabled on bootup.
 Only the base microservices will be enabled and started on bootup.
 On-demand microservices will only be started when their respective configurations are configured and will stop once all dependent configurations are deleted.

 For instance, when the user configures BGP with the CLI command set instance <instance> protocol bgp, the rtbrick-bgp.appd.1 and rtbrick-bgp.iod.1 services will start.
 And, once the BGP configuration is deleted, "rtbrick-bgp.appd.1" and "rtbrick-bgp.iod.1" will be stopped after 5 minutes (graceful shutdown time).